All-In-One: Artificial Association Neural Networks: Related Work

 \subsection{Multi Deep Learning}

-\paragraph{Multi-domain Deep Learning} First, a multi-domain refers to a structure in which different domain datasets are learned using the same neural network as Fig.\ref{fig:multi-domain}.
-Related studies include Parallel Residual Adapters\cite{rebuffi2018efficient}, which learns different types of image data.
-In this study, 10 different domain image datasets(MNIST, CIFAR-100, VGG-Flower etc..) are learned in one neural network structure.
-In particular, this study can be a very effective study in reducing parameters because it learns with a single model when learning datasets.
+Multidomain deep learning entails learning datasets of different domains using a single network.
+One related study designed parallel residual adapters\cite{rebuffi2018efficient}, which learn several types of image data.
+In this study, 10 different domain image datasets (including MNIST, CIFAR-100, and VGG-Flower) were used to learn one neural network structure.
+In particular, this approach can be highly effective in reducing parameters, as only one model is used for learning on datasets.

-\paragraph{Multi-modal Deep Learning} Multi-modal deep learning means combining data from various domains and converging them into information, and then solving the task using the fused information\cite{baltruvsaitis2018multimodal} as Fig.\ref{fig:multi-modal}.
-Representatively, there is an image captioning field\cite{yu2019multimodal}.
-The structure may be slightly different from Fig.\ref{fig:multi-modal}, but using a variety of information is the key to this study.
+Multimodal deep learning involves combining data from various domains and solving the task using the fused information.
+An image captioning field\cite{yu2019multimodal} is a representative example.

-\paragraph{Multi-task Deep Learning} This refers to a neural network structure that performs various tasks using the output of a network as Fig.\ref{fig:multi-task}.
-The advantage of this process is that the network's output performs multi-task, providing the data characteristics to be more diverse and apparent.
-Representatively, there is an MT-DNN\cite{liu2019multi} model, and it has a good effect.
+Multi-task deep learning involves performing various tasks with a single neural network.
+This approach has an advantage in that the characteristics of the data are more diverse.
+As a representative example, the MT-DNN\cite{liu2019multi} model has shown a good performance.